falkorichter/sensorberg-dev.github.io/api/documentation.md

 ---
 layout: page
-title: Bankathon 2015
+title: API Documentation
 permalink: /api/index.html
 comments: true

 ---

-#Notes:
+# Notes:
 We are using JSONAPI

-#endpoints
+# endpoints

 currently we offer these endpoints: